marcgloor/pulsechain/README.md

 ### Software

 #### Operating System
 Choose your OS and Linux distribution wisely.
-No religious distribution war but I personally prefer a Linux distribution that is entreprise datacenter proof such as the Debian stable distribution, they push approx. every 2 year a major releasee to production.
-I am fine with Ubuntu on my desktop as I noticed they push every 2nd or 3rd day new kernels which is a total no-go on a validator.
+I personally prefer a highly stable and not volatile Linux distribution that is entreprise datacenter proof like the [Debian stable Linux](https://www.debian.org/releases) distribution.
+Debian pushes approx. every 2 year a major releasee to production and regular minor security related fixes that do not need downtime.
+Downtime is the worst for a validator, you will lose attestations and money if not scheduled and planned accordingly.
+Why not Ubuntu?
+I am fine with Ubuntu on my desktop but they push every 2nd or 3rd day new kernels which is a total no-go on a validator.

-Debian (stable branch) in a redundant dual-bay 2.5" SSD (2 Western Digital RED) to 3.5" hardware RAID1 mirrored enclosure --> https://www.startech.com/en-ch/hdd/35sat225s3r.
+One of my validtor is based on Debian (stable branch) in a redundant dual-bay 2.5" SSD (2 Western Digital RED) to 3.5" [hardware RAID1 mirrored enclosure](https://www.startech.com/en-ch/hdd/35sat225s3r).
 I keep my Debian linux up to date using regular '$ apt-get -u upgrade && apt-get -u dist-upgrade' jobs that pull the latest packages from the main, contrib and most importantly from the security archives.
 I use Debian as they developed the most reliable package system and they follow the most reliable release politics, apart from that, Debian is the mother of numerous clone distributions.

 Your system time need to be ideally synced against an NTP timeserver.
 Howto setup your timesync is widely documented.
 A short summary as follows:
 ```